 The certified public accounts at US Tax Help specialize in guiding American expatriates through tax season.
 Our team can help you understand how to report your foreign inheritance to the IRS.
 For guidance and helpful tips, visit our website or call the CPAs for American expatriates at US Tax Help today at (541) 362-9127.

 How the US Taxes Foreign Inheritances

 Generally speaking, the Internal Revenue Service (IRS) imposes steep taxes on estates before they are passed on to the eventual recipient.
+American expatriates may be able to avoid paying taxes on a foreign inheritance, depending on the situation.
+The citizenship status of the person you’re inheriting assets from and where you hold those assets can determine whether or not you’ll have to pay taxes on a foreign inheritance.
 If you recently received or are about to receive an inheritance from someone outside the United States, there are some important factors to keep in mind when determining the tax implications.